hhoeflin/nix-dotfiles/README.md

 or if you are not in the root of `nix-dotfiles`, then just replace `.` with the path to the dotfiles.

-or any other configuration that is also available.
+This way, the `hhoeflin` or any other configuration that is also available can easily be run.

 A great source of information for nix is also [nix.dev][nix.dev]